mcibique/vue-testing-examples/README.md

 ### Dos

-* When defining mock, always try to set expected params or body (be as much specific as it gets).
+* When defining mock, always try to set expected params or body (be as much specific as possible).
 It prevents your tests going green because of the functionality under test was accidentally called from other parts of your code.
 * Always specify the number of calls you expect to happen.
 Use `replyOnce` when you know the external call should happen only once (99% test cases).
 If your code has a bug and calls API twice, you will spot the problem because the 2nd call will fail with `Error: Request failed with status code 404`.
 * Always restore axios back to the state before your test was running.
 Use `axios.restore()` function to do so.
 * Verify after each test that all registered mocks have been called using `axios.verifyNoOutstandingExpectation()`.
 It can catch issues when your test didn't executed part of the code you expected, but still went green.
 You can implement your own expectation if you need to, this is the current implementation: